K

 kubectl

-The double dash symbol "--" is used to separate the arguments you want to pass to the command from the kubectl arguments.
+The double dash symbol "--" is used to separate the command you want to run inside the container from the kubectl arguments.
 So the correct way is:

 kubectl exec -it --namespace=tools mongo-pod -- bash -c "mongo"